Resolutions of moduli spaces and homological stability: Closing the last boundary

-The semi-simplicial space $D(M)^\bullet$ is constructed from spaces of embeddings of disjoint open discs in $M$, but it is convenient to pass to an equivalent semi-simplicial space whose space of $i$-simplices is the space of $(i+1)$ distinct points of $M$ each equipped with a framing of the tangent space of $M$ at that point.
-One may see that this is equivalent by the fibration sequence over the total space of the frame bundle of $M$,
+The semi-simplicial space $D(M)_\bullet$ is constructed from spaces of embeddings of disjoint discs in $M$, but it is convenient to pass to an equivalent semi-simplicial space whose space of $p$-simplices is the space of $(p+1)$ distinct points of $M$ each equipped with a framing of the tangent space of $M$ at that point (if $M$ is orientable, we insist that the framing is compatible with the chosen orientation $\omega_M$).
+One may see that this is an equivalent semi-simplicial space by the fibration sequence over the total space of the frame bundle of $M$,

 where $\pi$ is the map sending an embedding $e$ to the image under $De$ of the standard frame at $0$.
 That this map has contractible fibres follows by a scanning argument, similar to that which shows that the diffeomorphism group of an open disc is homotopy equivalent to the general linear group.
-Call this semi-simplicial space $F(M)^\bullet$.
+Call this semi-simplicial space $F(M)_\bullet$.